James F. Linzey

-James F. Linzey, M.Div. (born September 26, 1958) is an ordained minister in the Southern Baptist Convention.
+James F. Linzey, M.Div. (born September 26, 1958) is an American ordained minister in the Southern Baptist Convention.
 The chief editor and executive director of the Modern English Version Bible, he is the author of The United States Space Force Hymn, Creator of the Universe.

 His degrees include a B.A. from Southern California College and an M.Div. from Fuller Theological Seminary; also, he attended the Billy Graham School of Evangelism in Asheville, North Carolina.

 History

 After the creation of the United States Space Force in December 2019, Linzey wrote a prayer petitioning God for safety for the Space Force Guardians on each flight into space.

 In the meantime Linzey made a move to Kansas where he finishing writing the hymn.
 Linzey says he then reached out to churches across the country, hoping they would use it in services and that the hymn's acceptance gained momentum.
 The Baptist Press published a headline article on the hymn, which assisted in this matter.

 Creator of the Universe came to him while studying koine Greek at the California campus of Westminster Theological Seminary in the City of Escondido where he resided.
 "I was thinking about the awe and wonder of God.
 The words just flowed," Linzey said.

 The February 29, 2020, edition of the Coffeyville Journal gives more details on how the hymn, Creator of the Universe, was written:

 On February 12, 2020, Rev. James F. Linzey, who served as a highly decorated Air Force Captain, felt led by Almighty God to write the Space Force Hymn.
 He set his pen to paper the next day.
 He had been working on the hymn on an old upright piano that was out of tune in the former Dalton Museum building in Coffeyville, Kansas, which he was cleaning.
 On February 22, 2020, he completed the hymn, creating what many believe to be his lasting legacy for the Department of the Air Force, for which he served for 12 years.
 Coffeyville proudly serves as "Home of the United States Space Force Hymn, Creator of the Universe."

 The Baptist Messenger stated that Creator of the Universe joins other hymns often associated with various branches of the U.S. military: Air Force: Lord, Guard and Guide the Men who Fly; Army: Eternal Father, Hear our Prayer; Coast Guard: Ruler of the Land and Sea; Navy: Eternal Father, Strong to Save; Marine Corps: Serving for Thee."